 If you want more luxury, and are willing to sacrifice distance traveled, the Volvo C40 recharge can travel 226 miles while you listen to tunes on the premium sound system, breathe purified air, and relax.

 Choose the best insurer for your fuel-efficient SUV

 If you care about the environment, why not insure your car with a car insurance company that cares, too?
-Lemonade rewards low-mileage and safe drivers with savings, offers great benefits for hybrid and electric vehicle drivers— not to mention plants trees to help offset your emissions from the miles you drive.
+Lemonade rewards low-mileage with savings—not to mention plants trees to help clean up carbon emissions from the miles you drive.
 And we offer discounts and bundles that could leave you pleasantly surprised at your rates.

 Ready to take Lemonade Car for a spin?
 Get your quote started below